wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/CGDataVis/Media/Media-OpenSource-List.md

 - [PeerTube #Project#](https://github.com/Chocobozzz/PeerTube): Be part of a network of multiple small federated, interoperable video hosting providers.
 Follow video creators and create videos.
 No vendor lock-in.
 All on a platform that is community-owned and ad-free.

 - [Remotion #Project#](https://github.com/JonnyBurger/remotion): Remotion is a suite of libraries building a fundament for creating videos programmatically using React.

+- [Audacity #Project#](https://www.audacityteam.org/): Audacity is an easy-to-use, multi-track audio editor and recorder for Windows, macOS, GNU/Linux and other operating systems.